optimocha/Disable-Cart-Fragments/readme.txt

 5. When activated, it will start working.
 There's no settings page, simply activate and use.

 == Changelog ==

+= 2.2 =
+* Tested and ensured compatibility with PHP 8.1, WordPress 6.1.1 and WooCommerce 7.3.0.
+* Added the necessary HPOS (High-Performance Order Storage) compatibility code.

+= 2.1.1 =
+* Version bumps to ensure DCF is working with WordPress 6.0 and WooCommerce 6.5.1.

+= 2.0 =
+* Turns out WordPress thinks v1.21 is "newer" than 1.4 - kind of makes sense; we should've made v1.21 as v1.2.1.
+Anyway, we're releasing v2.0 which is the same as v1.4 but this will set the record straight and people using v1.21 will get updates this time.

+= 1.4 =
+* Tested up to WordPress's and WooCommerce's latest versions.
+* Fixed non-dismissible notice.
+* New uninstall.php.

 = 1.21 =
 * Forgot to change the version name in the PHP file... (sigh)